vnoise/vtouch/README.md

 ==========

 1. git clone git@github.com:vnoise/vtouch.git
+2. git submodule init
+3. git submodule update
+4. cd node-osc; git submodule init; git submodule update (probably there is a better way to do this)
 2. Install node.js (download and compile on linux/osx or download the windows binaries)
 3. Copy the folder vtouch/LiveOSC to the Remote Scripts Folder of Ableton Live.
 4. Start Abelton Live and activate the remote script Preferences / MIDI.